telekom-mms/sectpmctl/README.md

 sudo bash

 # Point of no return, you need to complete at least until the following reboot command
+# Skip this three lines if already done (recovery situation)
 apt remove --allow-remove-essential "grub*" "shim*" dpkg -i sectpmctl_1.0.0-1_amd64.deb apt install -f